venture23-aleo/verulink/scripts/aws/Stand_alone_deployement.md

 The `config.yaml` for signingService contains parameters for the signing functionality of the attestor.
 You can find the configuration file [here](https://github.com/venture23-aleo/verulink/blob/main/attestor/signingService/config.yaml).

-The `secrets.keys` file contains your private keys.
-Below is the format for the `secrets.keys` file:
+The `secrets.yaml` file contains your private keys.
+Below is the format for the `secrets.yaml` file:

 ```yaml
 chain: